scrabbletank/farhome-rules/rulesdoc.md

 #### Ice Lance
 *4th Level*
 - **Casting Time:** 8 AP
-- **Range:** Touch
+- **Range:** touch
 - **Duration:** 10 minutes
-- **Damage Type:** Cold
+- **Damage Type:** cold

 You create 3 spears of solid ice that last for 10 minutes.
 For the duration you may replace your normal weapon attack with an Ice Lance, using your Arcane spellcasting for the attack roll.
-The Lance is a Two-handed weapon with Reach, and deals 1 wound and 2 wound dice in cold damage.
-You may throw the lance at a target creature within 10 tiles causing it to explode and hit all adjacent creatures.
-Make a spellcasting roll against the creatures Defense, dealing 1 wound and 2 wound dice on hit and giving a level of Slow for every critical rolled.
+The lance is a two-handed weapon with reach, and deals 1 wound and 2 wound dice in cold damage on hit.
+You may throw the lance at a creature within 10 tiles causing it to explode, hitting all adjacent creatures.
+Make a spellcasting roll against the creatures defense, dealing 1 wound and 2 wound dice in cold damage on hit, giving a level of Slow for every critical rolled.
+After the last lance is thrown the spell ends.

 You can make one attack, melee or thrown, when casting this spell.